magic-encode/MySite/README.md

 # Completed with
 * Django, Docker
 * Database Design and Models with Postgresql
-* Deployment to DigitalOcean and Heroku
+* Deployment to DigitalOcean and AWS